 Plaster is one of my favorite features in an old house and one that is easily overlooked.
 After all, how much do you really notice a wall or ceiling unless something is wrong with it.
 That being said, I think I can convince you to keep your plaster.

-You may notice cracks in you old plaster and gouges from years of hanging pictures and knick-knacks, but that doesn’t mean it’s toast.
+You may notice cracks in you old walls and gouges from years of hanging pictures and knick-knacks, but that doesn’t mean it’s toast.
 Did you know that lime plaster can even heal its own small cracks over time?
-We’ll talk more about that below, but for now don’t feel like that old plaster’s done just because it’s old.
+We’ll talk more about that below, but for now, don’t feel like that old plaster’s done just because it’s old.

-There are a lot of reasons to keep original plaster and below are the six biggest reasons in my mind why saving old plaster is a worthwhile goal.
+There are a lot of reasons to keep original plaster and below are the six biggest reasons in my mind why saving it is a worthwhile goal.

 1. Plaster is Harder Than Drywall

 If you put plaster and drywall head to head, there is no competition which is a harder wall covering.
 Traditional lime plaster has been slowly transforming itself back into limestone since the day it was applied.
 Traditional plaster walls are about 7/8″ thick compared to standard drywall which is 3/8″ gypsum plus a piece of paper on either side for a grand total of 1/2″.

 That means a lime plaster wall would be nearly twice as thick as drywall and made of limestone!
 Which do you think is better at resisting dents and dings?

 2. Plaster is a Better Insulator Than Drywall